 Mission 100% is an online video library and platform, with over 1,200 short, targeted observation clips from real classrooms that highlight best teaching practices.
 We believe that practice based teacher development is the most efficient and effective way to develop great teachers, but relies on clear exemplars to calibrate the bar high, and provide teachers with clear desired outcomes.

 We also love partnering with schools and networks to begin building their own libraries.
 Please contact us for more information!
 (This last sentence should be a link that prompts them to email firstname.lastname@example.org with the subject line: Filming Partnership)

 We define ‘incredible’ by the results teachers get from their students.
 Consistently.
-By selecting high-performing schools, with proven student results, we are able to analyze the actions and mindsets that lead to these results.
+We are then able to analyze actions and mindsets that lead to these results.

 |Instruction||Classroom Management||Culture||Teacher Development||School Leadership|